johnfedoruk/bangular/packages/README.md

-Angular
+Bangular
 =======

-The sources for this package are in the main [Angular](https://github.com/angular/angular) repo.
+The sources for this package are in the main [Bangular](https://github.com/bangular/bangular) repo.
 Please file issues and pull requests against that repo.

 License: MIT